 People coming onto the feedyard can be a source of disease.
-Limit access to the feedyard during heightened biosecurity operation (see Chapter 6: Visitor Control).
+Limit access to the feedyard during enhanced biosecurity operation.

 Individuals visiting the feedyard must thoroughly wash hands with antibacterial soap before entering and leaving the premises.
 Be sure to provide warm water with antimicrobial soaps, scrubs, and hand cleaners for personnel decontamination following removal of disinfected PPE items.